1760-06-23 - Battle of Landeshut

 - second line under Lieutenant-Field-Marshal (FML) Count Martigny seconded by Major-Generals Baron Roth and Count Belgiojoso

-- light cavalry detachment under Major-General Nauendorf (on the right flank of the cavalry)
+- light cavalry detachment under Major-General Nauendorff (on the right flank of Podstadzty's cavalry)

 Third column (D on the map) under Major-General Ellrichshausen from Gaisruck's Corps (to attack the Buchberg)

 Fourth column (E on the map) under Jahnus and Wolfersdorf on the eastern bank of the Ziederbach (to attack Blasdorferberg)

 - part of Wolfersdorff's Corps

 - left flanking force under Lieutenant-Colonel Amelunxen

 - right flanking force under Lieutenant-Colonel Dimic von Papilla

 - part of Major-General Jahnus' Corps